-Dr Withall is a Wodi Wodi Wandiwandian woman and combined track ageing and mental health specialist in the School of Population Health, where she is a Leader of the Aboriginal and Torres Strait Islander Research Theme.
+Dr Withall is a combined track ageing and mental health specialist in the School of Psychology and is of Dharawal, Yuin, Scottish and English heritage.
 Her research focuses on promoting cognitive health and wellbeing for priority populations.
-She leads a sub-stream on Ageing at the Margins in the recently funded UNSW Ageing Futures Institute and equity and innovation in cognitive assessment is a key focus of this research (https://research.unsw.edu.au/ageingfutures/ageing-futures-institute-home).
+She leads a sub-stream on Ageing at the Margins in the recently funded UNSW Ageing Futures Institute and equity and digital innovation in cognitive assessment is a key focus of this research (https://research.unsw.edu.au/ageingfutures/ageing-futures-institute-home).
 In particular, Dr Withall is leading NHMRC-funded research to leverage serious games for novel cognitive assessments.

-Adrienne is a mid career researcher (7 years post-PhD research FTE), and is author of 55 journal publications, an edited book Alcohol and the Adult Brain, and 5 book chapters.
-Her research is highly cited and she has a h-index of 25, with 2273 citations.
-Her expertise is on young onset dementia, particularly priority populations at risk of accelerated cognitive decline (including Aboriginal and Torres Strait Islander people, people with harms from drug and alcohol, older justice-involved people).
+Adrienne is a mid career researcher (7 years post-PhD research FTE), and author of 60 journal publications, an edited book Alcohol and the Adult Brain, and 5 book chapters.
+Her research is highly cited and she has a h-index of 25, with 2568 citations.
+Her expertise is on young onset dementia, particularly priority populations at risk of accelerated cognitive decline (including Aboriginal and Torres Strait Islander peoples, people with harms from drug and alcohol, older justice-involved people).
 She uses mixed methods to aid the translation of her research into policy and clinical practice.

 She partners regularly with a range of stakeholders, including Aboriginal communities (e.g. Marcia Ella Duncan and the La Perouse Local Aboriginal Land Council to design the first on-country experience for UNSW medical students), people with Lived Experience (e.g. via the Black Dog Institute) community organisations (e.g. Dementia Australia), health services (e.g. Northern Sydney Local Health District Drug and Alcohol Services, NSW Justice Health and Forensic Mental Health Network) & industry partners (e.g. Flourish Australia, Corrective Services NSW).
 She has served as an Advocate for people with young onset dementia on various working parties and policy groups, as well as during the Senate Enquiry on Younger People in Residential Care.